FAQs und Guides

 Global copyright protection

-Consistent with this rise in importance is a growing level of harmonisation at the EU level.
-Historically copyright has been the least harmonised of IP rights, mainly because different countries had different views of what should be protected and how.
-This partial harmonisation raises a large number of complex legal issues, on which specialist advice is vital.
+Historically copyright has been the least harmonised of IP rights, globally, mainly because different countries have different views of what should be protected and how (and for how long).
+While there is movement towards greater harmonisation (particularly in the EU), this partial harmonisation raises a large number of complex legal issues, on which specialist advice is vital.